golemfactory/golem-rpc-gateway/README.md

 ### Deploying to production

-Warning - project contains submodule for frontend:
+Warning - project contains a submodule for the frontend:

 Sample script for updating submodules